Tom Seaver, Heart and Mighty Arm of Miracle Mets, Dies at 75

 “It is the last beautiful flower in the perfect bouquet,” Seaver said on the afternoon he was inducted into baseball’s Hall of Fame.

-Seaver, the galvanizing force who steered the New York Mets from the National League cellar to a stunning World Series title in 1969, has died.
+Seaver, the galvanizing force who steered the New York Mets from National League laughingstock to a stunning World Series title in 1969, has died.
 He was 75.

-The Hall said Wednesday night that Seaver died Monday from complications of Lewy body dementia and COVID-19.
+The Hall said Wednesday night that Seaver died Monday from complications of Lewy body dementia.
 Seaver spent his final years in Calistoga, California.

 “He will always be the heart and soul of the Mets, the standard which all Mets aspire to,” Mike Piazza, a former Mets catcher and Hall of Famer, tweeted when Seaver’s dementia diagnosis was announced.